+/WHAT IS ASSESSED HERE:

+HOW YOU UNDERSTAND AND

+EXPERIENCE INTERCONNECTEDNESS,

-/WHAT IS ASSESSED HERE: HOW YOU UNDERSTAND AND EXPERIENCE INTERCONNECTEDNESS, VERSUS VALUES LIKE AUTONOMY AND INDEPENDENCE.
+VERSUS VALUES LIKE AUTONOMY

+AND INDEPENDENCE.

-This graph shows only the affective dimension, meaning that your predominant tendency is to connect emotionally with this aspect, without necessarily engaging in related behaviors or fully comprehending it.
-You might want to try and expand your understanding and also explore how you might make a small difference every day.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
+We don't have enough data to report on your understanding of this topic.